 Even though many states have banned discretionary clauses, many insurance companies will gamble and include a discretionary clause on most disability insurance policies.
 Why?

-The short answer is the insurance company assumes no risk by including the clause, and it can help stave off legitimate claims.
+The short answer is the insurance company assumes no risk by including the clause, and it can help prevent legitimate claims.

 Unenforceable discretionary clauses are all a part of the game

-When the claimant hires an attorney, the risk-and-reward formula the insurance company uses gets turned upside down.
+When the claimant hires a disability insurance attorney, the insurance company’s risk-and-reward formula gets turned upside down.
 An attorney will know the law and how it is applied, how courts have regarded it, and how ERISA works.
-A competent ERISA attorney is also trained in negotiation and can take care of the legal legwork that drives some claimants away.
+A competent ERISA attorney is also trained in negotiation and can handle the legal legwork that drives some claimants away.

 If you are filing a disability claim, you have a choice.
-Go it alone and hope the insurance company does the right thing.
-Or make it clear from the start that you mean business and fighting you will only cost the insurance company more money.
+You can go it alone and hope the insurance company does the right thing.
+Or make it clear from the start that you mean business, and fighting you will only cost the insurance company more money.